BLAKE3-team/BLAKE3/c/README.md

 The C implementation does not currently support multi-threading.
 OpenMP support or similar might be added in the future.

-Both the C and Rust implementations support output of any lenght, but only the Rust implementation provides an incremental (and seekable) output reader.
+Both the C and Rust implementations support output of any length, but only the Rust implementation provides an incremental (and seekable) output reader.
 This might also be added in the future.